0xDBFB7/scientific_standards/README.md

 Consider how mystifying such a result would be.
 If well-publicized, it could undermine the scientific consensus in the eye of the public. <!-- The ramifications of "bad facts" are serious. -->

-Again, every "good scientist" will perform the calibration and comparison needed to justify these kinds of changes (as was done in this case). <!-- But if even a single -->
+Again, every "good scientist" will perform the calibration and comparison needed to justify these kinds of changes (as was done in this case).
+But the process should be tolerant to "poor scientists". <!-- But if even a single -->

 At the same time, perhaps the modification made by Cabrini is an important one, and one which should be kept for future studies (the change was made for "a lighter and easier to assemble chamber").
 In that case, the modified version must be tested so thoroughly that there remains no ambiguity that any effect is an artifact of the change.
 If this is not done, it is possible that a modified version could be "infective", and corrupt many years of work.